 17. There has been a surge of women in marketing leadership roles in 2020.
 (13)

-There's a few options highlighted by FairyGodBoss, the women's career platform that performed a survey some of our stats came from above.
-In answer to the question "What do you think employers / companies can do to prevent incidents of sexual harassment at work?", their options were:
+FairyGodBoss, a women's career platform, answered the question "What do you think employers and companies can do to prevent incidents of sexual harassment at work?"

 When looking at career differences and how they play out in the women in the workplace statistics, it’s worth first considering the bigger picture.

-Understanding gender differences is a wider societal concern that can be hard to unpack, simply because it involves the collision of historical, cultural trends with complicated mass psychology and the changing nature of western economics.
+Understanding gender differences is a wider societal concern that can be hard to unpack, simply because it involves the collision of historical, and cultural trends with complicated mass psychology and the changing nature of Western economics.

 A meta-analysis in 2009 found that to be the case after surveying over half a million respondents.
 This could suggest that vocations like engineering and computer science are statistically more likely to be populated by men because of the nature of people's preferences and interests.

 However, this is a dangerous assumption for a business to make because none of this is set in stone.
 It is extremely difficult to extract gender-related ‘inherent’ preferences from those ingrained by societal norms.
-The safest bet is to steer clear of stereotyping at all, and embrace that each individual will have their own unique preferences, talents and motivations.
+The safest bet is to steer clear of stereotyping and embrace that each individual will have their own unique preferences, talents, and motivations.